 The tendon system consists of the tendons, and ancillary components needed for operation, including load measurement systems and inspection or monitoring apparatus.

-The tendon system restrains motion of the platform in response to wind, waves, current, and tide to within specified limits.
+The tendon system restrains motion of the platform in response to wind, waves, current, and tidal effects to within specified limits.
 The tendons connect points on the platform to corresponding points on a seafloor foundation.
 By restraining the platform at a draft deeper than that required displacing its weight, the tendons are ideally under a continuous tensile load that provides a horizontal restoring force when the platform is displaced laterally from its still water position.
-Generally very stiff in the axial direction, the tendon system limits heave, pitch, and roll response of the platform to small amplitudes while its softer transverse compliance restrains surge, sway, and yaw response to within operationally acceptable limits.
+Generally, very stiff in the axial direction, the tendon system limits heave, pitch, and roll response of the platform to small amplitudes while its softer transverse compliance restrains surge, sway, and yaw response to within operationally acceptable limits.

 The number of tendons is determined by the platform configuration, loading conditions, and design philosophy, including intended service requirements and redundancy considerations based on sound engineering design practice.
 The designer should allow for the possibility of material deterioration during the service life of the platform and provide a means of detecting and repairing such defects.